aarsht7/teleop_cpp_ros2/README.md

 q/z : increase/decrease max speeds by 10%
 w/x : increase/decrease only linear speed by 10%
 e/c : increase/decrease only angular speed by 10%
+NOTE: Increasing or Decreasing will take affect live on the moving robot.
+      Consider Stopping the robot before changing it.

 CTRL-C to quit
 ```